sanckh/HanoiProjectOne/README.md

    - using an array of towers and manually entering up to ten towers.
 This is a semi-working solution but it would force me to write the recursion for every single tower input the user asks for.
 I thought that would be an extremely poor way to write this and it forced the program to run into several errors as I tried to work through it.

-With that being said, I hope the code I sent does a well enough job to show my working knowledge of programming.
-I am extremely excited to learn, and have been studying the Tower of Hanoi for two days extremely late into the night.
-I am a sponge and constantly eager to learn as much as I possibly can.